ATtiny841 development board w/Optiboot, arduino compatibleDesigned by Azzy's Electronics, Ships from United States of America

 This is a simple development board for the Atmel ATtiny841.
-It provides the familiar 6-pin FTDI header for connecting to serial and ISP header for programming via ISP, and it has the capacitor for ...Read More…
+It provides the familiar 6-pin FTDI header for connecting to serial and ISP header for programming via ISP, with DTR auto reset.
+This boa...Read More…

 Using the core available from my Github at https://github.com/SpenceKonde/arduino-tiny-841 the ATtiny841 can be used with the Arduino IDE, with optiboot bootloader support.